kerovinoddi/Pass-Locker/README.md

     Given i use the short code for displaying credentials And no credentials were saved
-    Then i should receive a message informing me of the absence of credentials
+    Then i should receive a message informing me of the absence of credential

-6.Feature Auto-Generated Password

    **Scenario:Generating Random Password**